 You go to a website, click on a “Sign in with passkey” button, and after successfully authenticating with a biometric, the credential ID, together with the signature generated by the passkey, will automatically be sent to the website.
 And you’re in.
 Passwordless & “usernameless”.

 To avoid the extra passkey button (non-passkey logins must still be possible as not everyone will immediately switch to passkeys), a concept called “Conditional UI” is also planned.
 Here, available passkeys will be displayed by your browser in a “auto-fill” dropdown that opens directly under the username field of a login form.
 If no passkey is available, the user needs to type in their email address into the input field, as it is now.
 But if a passkey is available, it can be selected from the list and the flow will be as described above – minus the extra button, but “hidden” behind the username input instead.
 This allows for a very clean UI that “always works”, no matter if you use passkeys or not.

-At Hanko, we've been following the development of passkeys since its very beginning and our open source authentication product is tailored around the passkey experience.
+At Hanko, we've been following the development of passkeys since its very beginning and our open source authentication product is tailored around – or better, built for the passkey experience.

 We’ll continue to optimize everything we do to allow for the best-possible user experience while at the same time providing the best-possible security.
 And while we’re at it, we’ll surely keep you posted, so stay tuned.

 If you wanna chat with us about cool authentication technology, feel free to join our Slack community, we'd love to have you there.